strimzi/proposals/009-ui-and-admin-server-security.md

 In the OAuth2 model, an admin user will register a client with the OpenID Provider.
 The OAuth2 support for the admin server will then be very similar to the SCRAM-SHA-512 model and will take advantage of the [Strimzi Kafka OAuth library](https://github.com/strimzi/strimzi-kafka-oauth).
 Instead of a Basic auth header being used, each request to the admin server will contain a bearer token in an Authorization header.
-The token can be a refresh token or an access token associated with the registered client which is obtained by the user using the [Strimzi cli](https://github.com/strimzi/strimzi-kafka-oauth/blob/master/examples/docker/kafka-oauth-strimzi/kafka/oauth.sh) tool.
+The token must be an access token associated with the registered client which is obtained by the user using the [Strimzi cli](https://github.com/strimzi/strimzi-kafka-oauth/blob/master/examples/docker/kafka-oauth-strimzi/kafka/oauth.sh) tool.
 The admin server will extract the token from the header and configure the client properties before calling the broker using the standard Kafka OAUTHBEARER SASL mechanism.

 ### UI using OAuth2 (OIDC)
 The OAuth2 flow for the UI is more complicated.
-The UI is responsible for obtaining the access token or refresh token to put onto the Authorization header on calls to the admin server.
+The UI is responsible for obtaining the access token to put onto the Authorization header on calls to the admin server.

 An admin user will register a client with the OpenID Provider (OP) - to create an OIDC client that provides the `authorization_code` OAuth 2.0 flow.
 The UI server can then be configured to use the OpenID Provider (OP) for authentication, and generating access tokens.

 The UI server will use Passport.js to provide/handle an `authorization_code` interaction to authenticate user and retrieve an access token from the OP.
 Passport will also handle updating the session for the user to contain the access token, and refreshing/reauthentication when the token expires.

 The access token can then be passed to admin API as a Bearer token Authorization header.
-Admin API can then use this to issue requests to Kafka via OAUTHBEARER (Kafka will authenticate against the OP).
+Admin API can then use this to issue requests to Kafka via OAUTHBEARER (Kafka will validate the token against the OP or authenticate itself if needed).

 A OIDC compliant server is required over OAuth 2.0 for following reasons:
 1. It provides metadata at `<hostname>/.well-known/openid-configuration` - which can be used for service discovery by Passport, instead of requiring configuration of a series of endpoints.